The Last Goodnight

 The Last Goodnight is an American alternative rock/pop band from Enfield, Connecticut.
 Their major label debut, Poison Kiss, was released on 28 August 2007.
 The first single from the album, "Pictures of You", became a pop radio hit in the summer of 2007.
-After breaking up in 2008, the band returned after 15 years with two new singles, "Damn These Walls", released December 1st, 2023, and "Rockstars", released January 26th, 2024.
+After breaking up in 2008, the band returned after 15 years with two new singles, "Damn These Walls", which was released on December 1, 2023, and "Rockstars", which was released on January 26, 2024.

 History

 In June 2005, the Enfield, Connecticut band, Renata, performed at the Whisky a Go Go in West Hollywood, California.
 The band caught the eye of RCA Records A&R Sr. VP, Jeff Blue.
 Blue left RCA to develop the band in his house for three years.
-Blue brought the band to Virgin Records and eventually produced the debut album which spawned the single "Pictures of You" and "Stay Beautiful" which was written by Blue, Henneberry, and Nadeau.
+Blue brought the band to Virgin Records and eventually produced the debut album which spawned the single "Pictures of You" and "Stay Beautiful" which was written by him, Henneberry, and Nadeau.